vinaygidwaneyod/sciencefair/readme.md

  * the back end: a Google Docs spreadsheet (with a [web script](https://github.com/DevotionSchool/sciencefair/blob/gh-pages/Code.gs)) that stores all the registrations.
 This is also hosted for free, by Google.
  * the Town site: These are the official Devo web pages, hosted for us at [brookline.k12.ma.us](http://brookline.k12.ma.us) by the Town of Brookline.

+When the user clicks 'Submit', the form (front end) posts data to Google Docs (back end).

 Here are the **front end** files:

  * index.html - the home page.
 This currently redirects to the info page at `http://brookline.k12.ma.us`